KemonDream/MacThermalAway/README.md

     - Step 3: You can now click "Build and Install OpenCroe" to follow  their instructions.
 This action should copy OpenCore to your Bootdisk EFI patition.
 No System files would be hramed.
     - Step 4: Reboot your System and SO fxxxking fast.
       Tip: don't forget to hold OPTION button when booting
+  # known issues:
+  - booting proccess may stuck if previous shutdown is abnormal
+  - fix: press option at boot without opencore and reboot on login window, then booting to opencore and reboot at login window.
+The last booting should have everything working fine.
+The reason is unknown.

 # Install Plan B
 - Step 1 : Check prerequisites again.
 (Well, though my macbook is a tough guy, i don't know about you.
 Since this repo is now in a long test progress, i strongly not recommend you applying it on your working computer.)